emacs-typescript/typescript.el/README.md

 focused on providing basic font-lock/syntax-highlighting and indentation for Typescript syntax, without any external dependencies.

+Output from `tsc` is also handled seamlessly through `compilation-mode`.

 # Installation

 `typescript.el` can be installed from source directly using your